luismeyer95/zilt/README.md

 # **About The Project**

 I created this as a fun little project to learn about generators and wanted to be able to extend it as time goes by.
-This is also my first time publishing a library on npm, I will try my best to make it production-grade and maintain it over the years.
+This is also my first time publishing a library on npm, I will try my best to make it production-grade and to maintain it over the years.

-<p align="right">(<a href="#top">back to top</a>)</p>

 # **Installation**